carstena/game-to-philips-hue/README.md

 * `username` username that is authorized with your bridge (see: http://developers.meethue.com/gettingstarted.html)
 * `ip` ip address of your bridge (discover ip here: http://www.meethue.com/api/nupnp)
 * `refreshrate` refresh rate in milliseconds.
-Every 500 miliseconds should be fine.
+Every 500 milliseconds should be fine.
 Try some values, minimal 100 ms.
 * `path` path to the folder with images (screenshots)

 Linux / OS X example: